A firefighting camp for women and gender diverse communities.

 Applicants' physical fitness is tested to ensure they possess the physical capabilities necessary for firefighting.
 The University of Alberta's Faculty of Kinesiology, Sport and Recreation administers this test.
 For additional information about the U of A Firefighter Testing visit UAB.CA/FireTest.

-A non-refundable $388.50 payment to the City of Edmonton will be required prior to participating in the physical fitness test.
-Learn more.
+A non-refundable $388.50 payment to the University of Alberta will be required prior to participating in the physical fitness test.
+About the Test.

 Edmonton Fire Rescue Services determines the number of applicants to be placed on an eligibility list based on the outcomes from the recruitment process.
 The eligibility list will be valid until December 31, 2022.
 This date may be extended at the discretion of the Fire Chief.